100 Thesis Defense Questions | Checklist by Chapter, Method, Data, Results, and Contribution

 - What difficulties did you encounter during data collection?

-Data analysis and conclusion questions
+Results and conclusion questions for final checking

 - Do your data analysis results support your research hypothesis?